Resource productivity statistics

 Variation of resource productivity across EU Member States

-Figure 2, plotting DMC against GDP, reveals a clear correlation between resource use (DMC per capita) and GDP (in PPS per capita): a U-shaped relationship between DMC per capita and GDP per capita across countries, i.e. the environmental pressure decreases up to a certain level as GDP per capita rises; afterwards, the turning point being Italy and Spain, material consumption per capita increases as the level of economic activity per capita keeps increasing.
+Figure 2, plotting DMC against GDP, reveals a clear correlation between resource use (DMC per capita) and GDP (in PPS per capita): a U-shaped relationship between DMC per capita and GDP per capita across countries, i.e. the environmental pressure decreases up to a certain level as GDP per capita rises; afterwards, the turning point being Italy, material consumption per capita increases as the level of economic activity per capita keeps increasing.
 Table 2 provides data source for Figure 2.

 DMC and GDP growth rates in EU-28 and Member States between 2000 and 2015 and decoupling issues